Super Fast & Easy Vegan Enchiladas

 1. If using frozen corn tortillas, take them out of the freezer and let them defrost on the counter, about an hour before using.

-2. In a medium saucepan, heat enchilada sauce and half of the onion over medium-high heat for 30 minutes.
+2. In a medium saucepan, heat the enchilada sauce over medium-low heat for 10 minutes.

 Reply